4: Reducing the risks

 3 – ‘If someone tells me they may have revealed their login credentials to someone, we will do the following:’

 3 – Buddies

 As you write your Plan B, you will realise that you cannot recover from an attack on your own.
 You will need outside help.

 - You will need to contact your bank to try to get a payment reversed.

-- You will need to contact the Gardai to report the crime.
+- You will need to contact the police to report the crime.

 - You will need legal advice to ensure you stay on the right side of the law, and in case you need to report the breach to regulators.

 - You will need technical experts to identify how the attacker got through, and to get them out of your organisation if they are still lurking.

 - You may need PR advice to ensure this incident does not cause long-term reputational damage.